layout-IT/ProfileFlow/README.md

 npm run start: Starts the development server with Webpack. npm run predeploy: Builds the project for deployment. npm run deploy: Deploys to GitHub Pages.

+## Description

+A chain of asynchronous requests has been implemented for two long-running operations on the backend.
+First, a request is made to retrieve the author's name, then, after its completion, a quote from that author is requested.
+The results, consisting of the author's name and the quote, are displayed on the user's profile.
+Before both requests are completed, the user can stop the process by pressing the "Cancel" button. переведи